Updated: May 2

 Looking at cloned tired white women on the bus is part of the reason why I kicked my ass into gear at forty-five when I realized a horrifying truth: I was fading, like them.

 Was I ready to be old and invisible?

 I lost the post-moving-to-Canada weight, colored my hair more regularly, and stopped dressing as though I didn’t care, because now I did.

 I don’t ever want to look like everyone else.
 Especially not as I enter the senior silver years, like all the clone-y church ladies of my youth lined up in the front pews on Sunday morning, their once-a-week Big Day Out.

 Sometimes I consciously look at others, especially people from different racial groups, and pay attention to differences to gain a better understanding of what makes people look different so they don’t ‘all look alike to me.’

 When I dated a Japanese guy he asked, “Why do white people say we all look alike?
-We don’t have a problem.”
+We don’t have a problem telling each other apart.”

 “We see variations in eye shape and color,” I explained.
 “Hair too.
 Asians lack diversity to us with largely dark hair and eyes.
 I imagine you recognize each other differently.
 Maybe facial features or eye shape or hair type or something.”

 He had to think about it.
 You never consider how you tell your tribe members apart until someone calls your attention to it.